thomasWeise/moptipy/README.md

     def evaluate(self, x) -> int:
         """
-        Compute how often bigger number follows a smaller one.
+        Compute how often a bigger number follows a smaller one.

         :param x: the permutation
         """